Solid oxide fuel cell: Polarizations

-This method was validated and found to be suitable for optimization and sensitivity studies in plant-level modelling of various systems with solid oxide fuel cells.
-With this mathematical description it is possible to account for different properties of the SOFC.
-There are many parameters which impact cell working conditions, e.g. electrolyte material, electrolyte thickness, cell temperature, inlet and outlet gas compositions at anode and cathode, and electrode porosity, just to name some.
+This method was validated and found suitable for optimization and sensitivity studies in plant-level modelling of various systems with solid oxide fuel cells.
+With this mathematical description, it is possible to account for different properties of the SOFC.
+Many parameters which impact cell working conditions, e.g., electrolyte material, electrolyte thickness, cell temperature, inlet and outlet gas compositions at anode and cathode, and electrode porosity, just to name some.
 The flow in these systems is often calculated using the Navier–Stokes equations.

 Ohmic polarization

 Ohmic losses in an SOFC result from ionic conductivity through the electrolyte and electrical resistance offered to the flow of electrons in the external electrical circuit.
-This is inherently a materials property of the crystal structure and atoms involved.
-However, to maximize the ionic conductivity, several methods can be done.
+This is inherently a material property of the crystal structure and atoms involved.
+However, to maximize the ionic conductivity, several methods can be used.
 Firstly, operating at higher temperatures can significantly decrease these ohmic losses.
 Substitutional doping methods to further refine the crystal structure and control defect concentrations can also play a significant role in increasing the conductivity.
 Another way to decrease ohmic resistance is to decrease the thickness of the electrolyte layer.